jondstone/website/readme.md

 * ContactForm (Folder contains PHP and JS code for the Contact Form and Validation)
 * MiniGallery (Folder contains PHP and JS code for MiniGallery used on the Real Estate and Weddings pages)
 * Misc (Folder contains Misc.
 PHP and JS code used throughout my website)
+* PhotoGallery (contains PHP, JS and CSS code for the Photo Gallery portion of my website)
 * UrbexGallery (Folder contains PHP and JS code for the Gallery used throughout the Urban Exploration pages)

 Starting in late 2018 through early 2019 I completed an overhaul on my website, where I combined two of my older sites (Jon Stone Photography and Forgotten Southeast) into one.
 This website was built and coded entirely by hand, with no templates being used.